XTLS/Xray-docs-next/docs/en/config/routing.md

 Load balancer configuration.
 When a load balancer takes effect, it selects the most suitable outbound from the specified outbounds according to the configuration and forwards the traffic.

+Some features require information from either of the two observatories — [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject); see the specific descriptions.

 ```json
 {
   "tag": "balancer",